ABCC to enforce COVID-19 safety standards on St. Patrick’s Day

 Treasurer Goldberg announced on Wednesday that the impaired driving team will focus on bars that are known to sell alcohol to convicted drunk drivers.

+“We need to sort of step up safety so that we keep people safe both those who are drinking and those who happen to be on the road,” said Goldberg in a phone interview with 22News.

-Data seems to indicate that over 50% of impaired driving arrests originate at bars.
+Data seems to indicate that over 50 percent of impaired driving arrests originate at bars.

-“These efforts support safer roads throughout Massachusetts, this kind of enforcement is a deterrent for bar owners, keeping them from over-serving while helping save lives,” Treasurer Goldberg said.
+“These efforts support safer roads throughout Massachusetts, this kind of enforcement is a deterrent for bar owners, keeping them from over-serving while helping save lives,” Goldberg added.

+While this year’s celebration will feel different, the Irish spirit still lives on.

+“In Massachusetts on March 17, we all wear the green and we wear it with pride.
+So I look forward to the future,” Goldberg said.

 Officials agree that in addition to police stopping impaired drivers, consistent enforcement of laws prohibiting the sale of alcohol to intoxicated people is vital to impaired driving prevention, while it also helps reduce criminal activity.